 Contact a Chula Vista Violent Crimes Lawyer Right Now

-Dealing with a violent crimes accusation on your own can end up making your legal situation worse.
+Dealing with the accusation of a violent crime on your own can end up making your legal situation worse.
 Make sure you are ready to handle these charges the right way by reaching out to the Simmrin Law Group’s violent crimes lawyers in Chula Vista.
 You can get started with a FREE consultation.

-Getting the help you need to handle assault, battery, or murder charges is simple.
+Getting the help you need to handle assault, battery, or a murder charge is simple.
 Just call (310) 997-4688 or complete our online contact form.